THE PANDA HAS LANDED! DC's panda Bao Bao arrives in China

 WASHINGTON - The panda has landed!

-Bao Bao - the beloved panda who spent her first 3 year at D.C.’s National Zoo – has arrived at her new home in China.
+Bao Bao - the beloved panda who spent her first 3 year at D.C.’s National Zoo - has arrived in China and is enroute to her new home.

 The cub departed Tuesday on a 16-hour, nonstop flight from Dulles International Airport to Chengdu, China.

-Bao Bao will eventually join a panda breeding program in china.
+Bao Bao will eventually join a panda breeding program.
 As part of the National Zoo’s cooperative breeding agreement with the China Wildlife Conservation Association, all cubs born at the zoo move must move back to China by the time they turn 4 years old.
 Bao Bao will turn 4 on Aug.
 23, 2017.

 On Monday, zoo staff prepared for the trip and celebrated Bao Bao with a frozen ice cake.
 She spent her last hours at the National Zoo playing, eating and relaxing.